alexkimin/React-Redux-Study/README.md

   - Actions, reducers -> 1 module file with  [redux-actions](https://github.com/reduxactions/redux-actions)

 **[Atomic React](https://arc.js.org/) like index.js export/import (automatic absolute path)**
-  - maybe has a problem with code splitting? -> need to check.
+  - maybe has a problem with code splitting?
-  - will refactor this after being familiar with Webpack.

-**Practice for writing middleware of redux**
+    - confirm the problem that build is not generating chunk properly with this approach.
+    - better approach will be babel-transform

+**middleware**
   - custom socket redux-middleware will handle actions and socket.io events.
-  - (soon) custom offline-first middleware will provide offline-first functionality.

 **Backend**
   - Node with express, no database currently.